 - Tightly graded, premium industrial diamonds cut fast but leave a smooth, scratch free surface.

-Watch this video to understand how the design of the CCI diamond pads makes them the best diamond pads for concrete countertops:
+Watch the video below.
+It shows how the design of the CCI diamond pads makes them the best diamond pads for concrete countertops:

 How to Use Diamond Pads for Concrete Countertops

 These pads are for wet use only.
-We do not recommend dry grinding, and in fact it cannot be used if you are going to apply a coating sealer.
+We do not recommend dry grinding.
+In fact it cannot be used if you are going to apply a coating sealer.
 Read this article to understand why.

 - Use the 50 grit pad after a turbo cup for exposed aggregate.